- Latin America

 Go for it!
 This is an invaluable experience which, if you approach it with the right mindset, will make your life richer than money ever can.
 I can highly recommend my school; in fact, it is, hands down, the best and most emotionally healthy company I've ever worked for in the almost 20 years of my working life.
 Russia is vast so I can't recommend the country as a whole, but I certainly love the little corner of it that I live in!

-For more on Kristine's adventures, check out his blog!
+For more on Kristine's adventures, check out her blog!

 Are you a citizen of a Caribbean nation?
 Check out I'm an English Speaker from the Caribbean - What are my Options for Teaching English Abroad?